studio-thgie/ma-design.thgie.ch/docs/Glossary.md

 ATs are products, equipment, and systems that enhance learning, working, and daily living for persons with disabilities.

 ## [[Emotional durable design]] (EDD)
+Emotionally durable design is interested in our relations to products and forming strong bonds with them.

 ## GAFA
 Abbreviation for Google, Amazon, Facebook, and Apple.